A Kind, Empathetic and Collaborative Way to Vote

 + Promotes a Greater Diversity of Candidates

 by encouraging more candidates to run without fear of vote-splitting.
 In our current system, many candidates are pressured to drop out, shamed as “spoilers,” and excluded from public debates.
 Ranked Choice Voting welcomes all candidates into the race — and you can’t win if you don’t run.
-For example, a study of cities with Ranked Choice Voting (summaryfull report) found women and people of color are running and winning office more often than they are in cities without RCV.
+For example, studies of of cities with Ranked Choice Voting found women and people of color are running and winning office more often than they are in cities without RCV.

 + Curbs Negative Campaigning